primus/primus/README.md

 #### primus.destroy()

-This method literraly destroys the `primus` instance.
+This method literally destroys the `primus` instance.
 Internally it calls the `primus.end()` method but it also frees some potentially heavy objects like the underlying socket, the timers, the message transformers, etc. It also removes all the event listeners but before doing that it emits a final `destroy`